Inside Out Extract

 ‘Just the average mob.
 Twenty-nine First Class, ninety-four also-rans.
 And your Triton babes, of course.
 Six of them this trip.’

 ‘I’m aware of that, thank you.
 I have their contracts.
 Tell me something I don’t know about them.
-You usually manage to extract blood in the thirty seconds it takes to check their passes.’
+You usually manage to extract blood in the thirty seconds it takes to check their passes.
+Did they give names?’

-‘Thank you, Bridey.
-I do the spanking on this ship.
+‘Thank you, Bridey, but I think I can cope.
 And what about him?’

 ‘Ah yes.
 Him.’
 McBride sniffed at a long, blank face, eyes magnified by thick spectacles.
 ‘Yes, all right, that one’s definitely out of the ordinary.
-His name – it’s his real name, by the way – is David Rabiotti.’
+His name – it is his real name, by the way – is David Rabiotti.’

 ‘Any connection to Michael Rabiotti?’